spyder-ide/spyder-docs/doc/installation.rst

 =====================

 The standalone installers are our recommended method for most users on Windows and macOS, with experimental Linux support under active development.
-They work much like for any other IDE, where Spyder can be installed and updated independently of the Python environments you use to run your code.
+They work like any other IDE, where Spyder can be installed and updated independently of the Python environments you use to run your code.
 This avoids the problems with incompatible packages and broken installations users often face when mixing Spyder with the (Conda, etc) environments they use to run their code.

 The installers include a built-in Python environment with the most common scientific libraries (e.g. NumPy, Pandas, Matpotlib, etc), which can be used out of the box for basic data analysis tasks.